DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 ## Abstract
 In the following you will find the development of an **deep reinforcement learning Agent** that collects just yellow bananas and leaves bad (dark) ones.
-Its done with a value optimization based learning approach with DQNs (figure 1).
-It learns model-free the rules of the game and the necessary control movements by getting a reward/punnishment for each collected banana.
+It's done with a value optimization based learning approach with DQNs (figure 1).
+It learns model-free the rules of the game and the necessary control movements by getting a reward/punishment for each collected banana.

 The development of the agent is a two step process.
-First adjusting the given agent from a former project to this project and tuning the hyper parameters so that the agent ist collecting as fast as possible a score of 13 bananas in at least 1800 episodes and fullfilling with it the project requriements.
+First adjusting the given agent from a former project to this project and tuning the hyper parameters so that the agent ist collecting as fast as possible a score of 13 bananas in at least 1800 episodes and full-filling with it the project requirements.
 The second step is the extra mile, implementing additional algorithms/modifications and comparing them against the origin DQN agent.

  *In the following are some highlights of the project described.
 For deeper, wider more detailed insights feel free to check the code that speaks for itself*.